vianeylb/vianeylb/content/authors/admin/_index.md

 - Visitors
 ---

-I am a statistician primarily interested in working on Bayesian statistics and time series models.
-In particularly, how these methods can be applied in the field of statistical ecology to understand drivers of animal movement.
+I am a statistician primarily interested in working on Bayesian statistics, time series and spatio-temporal models.
+Currently, I hold a postdoctoral position in the Department of Forestry and Environmental Resources & Department of Statistics at North Carolina State University.

 Collaborative projects bring me loads of joy.
 So, while I am formally trained in mathematics and statistics, I'm likely to be working closely with marine biologists (esp. those who work with sharks) often and on many projects.